17 Signs of a Condescending Person in Relationships & How to Deal

 They know how much their approval means to you, but they withhold it intentionally to keep you feeling small.
 Whether through sarcastic comments or dismissive gestures, they make sure you know they disapprove of your choices, ideas, or actions.

-Over time, this kind of behavior can erode your self-esteem, making it harder to stand up for yourself or feel confident in your abilities.
+Over time, this kind of behavior can erode your self-esteem, making it more difficult to assert yourself or feel confident in your abilities.

 16. They constantly interrupt you

-A condescending person often interrupts during conversations, as they believe what they have to say is more important than your thoughts.
+A condescending person often interrupts during conversations, as they believe their thoughts are more important than those of others.

 Whether you’re sharing your opinion or simply talking about your day, they jump in before you’re finished, cutting you off.
 This behavior reflects their lack of respect for your ideas and an underlying belief that their voice carries more weight.